Here are some valuable tips to consider before you start a DIY landscaping project or hire a professional.

 Why Grow Native Plants

 When choosing trees, shrubs and garden plants for your property, it is important to understand the difference between native and non-native species.
 “Native” plants are those that evolved in Ontario and have adapted to the regional climate, soils and wildlife.
 “Non-native” species or “alien” plants were introduced from other parts of the world.
 Although they are often very beautiful, non-native species can be invasive and may alter the ecosystem of an area.
 They can out-compete native plants and take over the landscape.
 Native plants have natural controls like insects or disease to curb their growth, unlike the non-natives.
 Native plants are familiar to local wildlife and provide natural habitat and food for birds and butterflies.
 Because they have evolved to the local conditions, native plants are usually easier to grow; they conserve water and once established, require water only in the worst droughts.
+Obviously, you can grow different kinds of cactus in Arizona but attempting to do so in Michigan would be pointless.
+Again, focus on the plants you most commonly see in your area or ask at your local nursery what does well in the region.

 The sound of water adds another creative dimension of design in your garden and gurgling or dripping water provides a calming effect, perfect for meditation gardens and setting a mood of tranquility and relaxation.
 You’ll spend a bit more money installing a water garden fountain, and it will require some maintenance, but the effects are generally worth it.
 Ornate water features are sufficiently eye-catching to serve as garden focal points, if positioned correctly.
 Ask WT Landscapes to incorporate a water feature into your garden design.